HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 Or, more directly:
 `piece.notes(combineUnisons = True).head(20)`

-  * Beyond applications of the CRIM Intervals library, it is often more efficient in code to declare a variable with one funcition, and perform other functions on that variable, rather than performing multiple functions simultaneously.
+  * Beyond applications of the CRIM Intervals library, it is often more efficient in code to declare a variable, and then perform functions on that variable, rather than performing multiple functions simultaneously.
 This will prevent unnecessary repetitions of the same statement, saving memory as well as time.

 ## combineRests